Southern Area Aquatic & Recreation Complex

 SAARC Feasibility Study Development Process:

 Criteria Documents - (August 2013 - August 2014)

-The types of spaces and the use of those spaces were developed during the Criteria Documents Phase culminating in detailed architectural drawings, descriptions of floor plans, elevations and exteriors of the buildings, building performance criteria, and a site plan.
+The types of spaces and the use of those spaces were developed during the Criteria Documents Phase culminating in detailed architectural drawings, descriptions of floor plans, elevations and exteriors of buildings, building performance criteria, and a site plan.
 Throughout the criteria documents development process, Parks and Recreation staff provided critical analyses and input concerning the projected operational needs for the facility.
-These documents were used during the Design/Build procurement phase to assist in the determination of a scope of services for the solicitation of a Design/Build firm.
+These documents were used in the Design/Build procurement phase to help determination a scope of services during solicitation of the Design/Build firm.

 Design/Build Procurement Phase

 Design/Build Procurement - (November 2014 - March 2015)

 It was determined that the final design and ultimate construction of the Southern Area Aquatic and Recreation Complex would follow the Design/Build project delivery method.